Which of the following is not a function of mitosis? | Channels for Pearson+

 1

-Understand the purpose of mitosis: Mitosis is a type of cell division that results in two daughter cells each having the same number and kind of chromosomes as the parent nucleus, typical of ordinary tissue growth.
+Understand the primary functions of mitosis: Mitosis is a process of cell division that results in two genetically identical daughter cells from a single parent cell.
+It is primarily involved in growth, repair, and asexual reproduction.

-Identify the functions of mitosis: Mitosis is primarily involved in asexual reproduction, repair of damaged tissues, and growth and development.
-These processes involve the replication and division of cells to maintain or increase the number of cells.
+Identify the role of mitosis in growth and development: Mitosis allows organisms to grow by increasing the number of cells, contributing to the development of tissues and organs.

-Recognize the role of gametes: Gametes are reproductive cells (sperm and eggs) that are produced through meiosis, not mitosis.
-Meiosis is a different type of cell division that reduces the chromosome number by half, creating four genetically diverse cells.
+Recognize the role of mitosis in tissue repair: When tissues are damaged, mitosis helps in replacing the damaged cells with new ones, facilitating healing and maintenance of tissue integrity.

 Watch next